National Medal of Arts: Nomination Instructions & Frequently Asked Questions

 How does the nomination process work?

 The National Council on the Arts reviews nominations and sends recommendations to the president of the United States, who determines the honorees.
-The White House will schedule the announcement and presentation ceremony, which typically takes place in the fall.
+The White House will schedule the announcement and presentation ceremony.
+Nominations for 2021 are still under consideration.

 I nominated someone last year.
 Do I have to submit a new nomination form?